• Recipes

 Choosing a Vegan Beef Alternative

 There are lots of great plant-based beef options out there, from soy and wheat-based steaks to pea protein strips designed to mimic traditional beef.
-For a donburi, look for something with a meaty, firm texture that can hold up to simmering and absorb the flavor of the sauce.
+For a vegan teriyaki donburi, look for something with a meaty, firm texture that can hold up to frying and soak up the flavor of the sauce.

-Brands like Juicy Marbles, Beyond, Impossible, and THIS™ all offer solid options - some come pre-sliced, others in steak-style cuts.
-A well-marbled or richly textured piece will give you the best result.
+Brands like Juicy Marbles, Beyond, Impossible, and THIS™ all offer solid options.
+Some come pre-sliced, others in steak-style cuts, but a well-marbled or richly textured piece will give you the best result.

 An unopened packet of two "thick-cut filet" vegan "beef" steaks on a kitchen countertop.

-If vegan beef isn’t available, a chicken-style alternative, tofu, or even mushrooms can work - just adjust the cooking time and seasoning to suit your swap.
+If vegan beef is not available, try a chicken-style alternative, tofu, or even mushrooms.
+Just adjust the cooking time and seasoning accordingly.

 A hand holding a large knife, thinly slicing garlic into discs on a wooden cutting board.
 The other hand holds the garlic bulb carefully in place as it's being sliced.